Provision of services CONTRASTE EUROPE SA/NV

 This clause always applies, except in cases where the subject of the contract includes services or deliverables explicitly related to the security of the Customer's IT systems.
 In the latter case, the exact scope of the services and deliverables must be specified, as well as the related limits of liability.

-XVII - Applicable law and competent court
+XVIII - Applicable law and competent court

 The Order shall be governed by Belgian law.
 Any dispute relating to the formation, interpretation, performance or validity of the Order or any of its clauses which the parties are unable to resolve amicably shall be submitted to the exclusive jurisdiction of the Commercial Court of Brussels.